News & Opportunities

 The Health Board is also seeking to appoint an exceptional fine art, textile / surface design artist to create a series of artworks for identified internal spaces at The Grange University Hospital.
 We are conscious that this commission is of a sensitive nature in the current context of COVID-19.
 If you would like to receive further information on this opportunity please contact firstname.lastname@example.org.

-The deadline for both commission is 10th April 2020.
+The deadline for both commissions is 8th May 2020.

 Image courtesy of BDP and ABUHB.

 Studio Response COVID-19 Statement for Artists & Creative Co-Producers

 In light of the COVID-19 pandemic Studio Response is following UK government advice with regards to social distancing and therefore will not be attending any face-to-face meetings, installations or workshops from Monday 23rd March 2020.
 We are advising all the artists, designers, architects, sub-contractors and facilitators with whom we are working to also follow government advice and work in a way to limit the spread of the disease.

 These are unprecedented times and we are using our best endeavours to navigate a way forward for each of our commissions.
 However, these are all throwing up unique issues, with each of our clients offering a different response, so please bear with us.
 We are particularly conscious of the pressures facing freelancers, self-employed and small businesses and of course our public sector clients in the NHS and education sector.